-When we moved to the US, for some reason I started to buy us a vegan butter (lured by the promises on the package like ‘heart healthy’) and grapeseed and canola oil for cooking.
-I thought I knew better, but even I was mislead but all the false information about health you see in US supermarkets.
-No wonder my health went downhill from that point, until I started the Plant Paradox program.
+When we moved to the US, for some reason I started to buy us vegan butter (lured by the promises on the package like ‘heart healthy’) and grapeseed and canola oil for cooking.
+I thought I knew better, but even I was misled but all the false information about health you see in US supermarkets.
+No wonder my health went downhill from that point until I started the Plant Paradox program.

 “Researchers have known for some time now that the cornerstone of all degenerative conditions, including brain disorders, is inflammation.
 But what they didn’t have documented until now are the instigators of that inflammation—the first missteps that prompt this deadly reaction.
 And what they are finding is that gluten, and a high-carbohydrate diet for that matter, are among the most prominent stimulators of inflammatory pathways that reach the brain.” – David Perlmutter, Grain Brain: The Surprising Truth about Wheat, Carbs, and Sugar–Your Brain’s Silent Killers